Water Use and Recycling

 - Drilling Fluid — a mixture of clay and water is used to carry rock cuttings to the surface, as well as cool the drill bit and control underground pressure.

-- Hydraulic Fracturing — a mixture of water, sand and chemical additives is injected into the target formation under pressure to create small fractures in the rock, allowing natural gas or oil to flow to the wellbore.
+- Hydraulic Fracturing — a mixture of water, sand and chemical additives is injected into the target formation under pressure to create small fractures in the rock, allowing natural gas to flow to the wellbore.
 Typical fracturing fluid in our Marcellus Shale operations contains more than 99 percent sand and water.

 Addressing Landowner Concerns